-4.7 NPF4 Policy 1: Tackling the Climate and Nature Crisis
+4.7 NPF4 Policy 1: Tackling the climate and nature crises

-- 4.7.1 The intent of Policy 1 is "to encourage, promote and facilitate development that addresses the global climate emergency and nature crisis". - 4.7.2 Policy 1 directs decision makers that "when considering all development proposals significant weight will be given to the global climate and nature crises." - 4.7.3 This is a radical departure from the usual approach to policy and weight, and clearly denotes a step change in planning policy response to climate change.
+- 4.7.1 The intent of Policy 1 is "to encourage, promote and facilitate development that addresses the global climate emergency and nature crisis". - 4.7.2 Policy 1 directs decision makers that "when considering all development proposals significant weight will be given to the global climate and nature crises." - 4.7.3 This is a radical departure from the usual approach to policy and weight and clearly denotes a step change in planning policy response to climate change.
 The matter of weight is no longer left entirely to the discretion of the decision maker.
-Significant weight should therefore be attributed to the Proposed Development given it would be consistent with the intent of Policy 1 and would make a positive contribution by helping to attain its outcome of net zero. - 4.7.4 The Chief Planner's Letter of 8th February 2023 refers to Policy 1.
+Significant weight should therefore be attributed to the Proposed Development's ability to provide an essential grid connection between upgraded and new substations, which is consistent with the intent of Policy 1 and would make a positive contribution by helping to attain its outcome of net zero. - 4.7.4 The Chief Planner's Letter of 8th February 2023 refers to Policy 1.
 It states: